mpwolfe/gRPC-C-Go-Registry-Consul/README.md

     consulapi  "github.com/hashicorp/consul/api   - consul REST api for the registry

-The home directory for the go programs:   /src/google.golang.org/grpc/examples/customer The go programs can use genprotoc.sh which creates the customer.pb.go and moves it to  customer/customer.pb.go
+The home directory for the go programs:   /src/google.golang.org/grpc/examples/customer the .html files are located in the sub-directory: /src/google.golang.org/grpc/examples/customer/templates The go programs can use genprotoc.sh which creates the customer.pb.go and moves it to sub-directory:  customer/customer.pb.go

 The c++ programs are using additional software: